Data-driven media planning: Boost results with analytics

 • Create a schedule: Develop a timeline for your campaign, considering seasonal trends and competitive activity.

-• Establish measurement: Define KPIs to track campaign success and make necessary adjustments.
+• Establish marketing measurement: Define KPIs to track campaign success and make necessary adjustments.

 • Review evaluation: Regularly assess campaign performance against KPIs and refine strategies based on data insights.